Messy Jesus Business contributors

 Originally from Madison, Wisconsin, Elizabeth Odhner is an emergency room nurse in Phoenix, Arizona.
 She spends her free time with her new husband working for immigrant rights and volunteering at a free clinic and a homeless outreach center.
 She lives in a community providing radical hospitality to immigrants and refugees.
 She and Sister Julia have been friends ever since Elizabeth studied at Catholic Theological Union in Chicago, Illinois, the city in which they were both members of the same cooking club.
 For fun, Elizabeth enjoys making pottery and taking day trips outside the city.

 Sister Sarah Hennessy is a Franciscan Sister of Perpetual Adoration based in La Crosse, Wisconsin.
 She grew up in North Carolina as an active Quaker and became a Catholic in 2000.
 For her, Jesus’ Messy Business includes falling in love with Christ AND with the People of God!
-Her heart is on fire for the Hispanic community, poetry, playing guitar and accompanying people through birth, death and the living that comes in between.
+Her heart is on fire for the Hispanic community, poetry, singing and accompanying people through birth, death and the living that comes in between.
 She currently ministers as the perpetual adoration coordinator at St. Rose Convent, as a Mary of the Angels Chapel tour guide, and a volunteer at Franciscan Hospitality House.

 Originally from Kaukauna, Wisconsin, Luke Hansen, SJ, has been a friend of Sister Julia’s since 2004 when they met at an airport on their way to serve in the Jesuit Volunteer Corps in California.
 Passionate about justice and peacemaking, much of his experience in ministry has been centered on serving adults and adolescents who are incarcerated.
 He now is studying in Rome at the Pontifical Gregorian University.
 (Photo credit: www.jesuits.org)